Minimise the health risks

 We have a pump-action bottle of waterless hand-wash and keep it near the food prep area.
 We have another bottle in a pocket of the hold-all between the car seats and a small flip-top bottle in each toilet kit.

-We use disposable dish cloths as they dry out quickly after use and can be burnt or thrown in the bin after a couple of uses.
+We use disposable dish cloths as they dry out quickly after use and can be burnt in a camp fire or thrown in the bin after a couple of uses.
 Tea towels are laundered as normal with a capful of disinfectant added to the washing water.

 Chopping boards are wiped down with anti-bacterial spray after each use and are left to dry thoroughly before packing away.